Establishing an Osprey Fund

 - Our charitable status as a public foundation means that we can issue charitable tax receipts for donations to our funds.
 It also means that recipients of annual fund distributions must be charitable organizations or other CRA-approved recipients.
 School districts, colleges and municipal governments are eligible, but individuals are not.

-- $10,000 minimum fund balance to establish a fund.
+- $10,000 minimum fund balance must be reached within 10 years of establishing a fund (unless establishing a memorial fund in anticipation of an estate gift, ask us for more details.)
 In order to generate a substantial annual grant, however, funds will need to be larger.

 The process of setting up a fund

 - We’ll meet with you to discuss what kind of fund you wish to establish, its purpose, and where the annual distributions will go.
 Plus any other questions you have.

 - Osprey drafts up an agreement (“Deed of Gift”) that includes that information as well as clauses that outline legal requirements.
 If you are satisfied with it, you sign it as the Donor and two members of Osprey’s executive will sign on behalf of the organization.

 - You provide us with the initial contribution to the fund, and receive a charitable tax receipt for that amount.
 Osprey will accept, receipt and track all further donations directed to this fund.